Nicole-Lamb/reading-notes/Code-102/Structure-with-HTML.md

 - This code is used to structure a website.
 For a basic layout (without style or sizing) you can use this to make the beginnings of a website.

 - Think of it as the bare bones or basic structure of house.
 You have a foundation, walls, and a roof.
-You will still need to paint the house, furnish it, and include utilizities.
+You will still need to paint the house, furnish it, and include utilities.
 But at least you got the house started!
 That's what HTML accomplishes.

 - Adding in CSS and Javascript will refine, furnish, and bring functionality to your home, but you need to start with a basic structure to then build off of.